jasgrewal/common/seminars/attended/workshop_cdi_ctlt2018/day1_activity.md

 - Integrating themes

 ## Theories
+- High resolution molecular data can answer all our questions about life
+	- Lol, too controversial?

 ## Paradoxes
 - Does bioinformatics yield hypotheses or do hypotheses propell bioinformatics research?

 ## Assumptions or Perspectives
 - WGS is more relevant than WXS
-- Microarrays are outdated
+- [abc methodology] is outdated (are they?
+What can we get out of them?)
-- OLC approach is the best assembly method
+- [xxx] approach is the best assembly method (or other strongly prevalent computational approaches in subtopics)